nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 - The data user **MUST NOT** use the Nuts Discovery Service to broadcast a BSN across all registered data holders for a use case (see also the Addressing conformance rules).
-- The data user **MUST** resolve locally, for each patient, the specific data holder(s) it wants to query before initiating any patient search.
+- The data user **MUST** resolve locally, for each patient, the specific (possible) data holder(s) it wants to query before initiating patient search.
 - The data user uses the addressing function only to look up the FHIR- and authorisation server endpoints of the already-known data holder(s).